Taste the bounty of nature! Nozawaonsenmura, Nagano Prefecture

 Nozawa Onsen Ski Resort

 Although the word "ski resort" conjures up images of winter, some gondolas are in operation from summer to fall, and it is recommended to visit in summer when the entire mountain turns deep green, or in fall when it is colored red, yellow, and orange.
-I visited for the first time in autumn, and although the weather was unfortunately cloudy, I was overwhelmed by the beautiful autumn leaves decorating the surrounding mountains and the view of the hot spring and Iiyama cityscape spreading out below.
+I visited for the first time in autumn, and although the weather was unfortunately cloudy, I was overwhelmed by the beautiful autumn leaves decorating the surrounding mountains and the hot spring and Iiyama cityscape spreading out below.

 Some of the gondolas have skeleton-type floors and others have designs of Nasky, the < Nozawa Onsen Ski Resort>character, so it will be fun to see which one comes along.